Areesh123-DS/my-first-repo/README.md

 # my first repo
-It is my second(mistake) readme file.
+It is my first readme file.
 I am excited to learn more about GitHub.